foxhound87/mobx-react-form/docs/bindings/custom.md

 ```

-Eventually we can use properties priority:
+Eventually we can use properties overwrite:

 ```javascript
 import TextField from 'material-ui/TextField';